I missed the fried apple pies, the wraps and the fried fish filet.

 4. Snack Wrap

-Fans were dismayed to see the back of the Snack Wrap (which featured a Chicken Select, shredded cheese, lettuce and ranch sauce, all wrapped inside a soft tortilla); they debuted stateside in 2006 before being phased out a decade later.
-Meanwhile, they were discontinued from UK menus during the COVID-19 pandemic – and they haven't returned since.
-However, it's been reported that the popular item may land back on menus in select markets in 2025, in the form of a McCrispy Snack Wrap.
-Fingers crossed!
+Fans were dismayed to see the back of the Snack Wrap (which featured a Chicken Select, shredded cheese, lettuce and ranch sauce, all wrapped inside a soft tortilla).
+The handheld treat debuted stateside in 2006 before being phased out a decade later.
+They were discontinued from UK menus during the COVID-19 pandemic – and haven't returned since.
+However, McDonald's has promised the return of Snack Wraps in the US and select markets in 2025.

 3. Big n’ Tasty